Celerium/Auvik-PowerShellWrapper/examples/README.md

 ## Examples

 - :book: Project documentation can be found on [Github Pages](https://celerium.github.io/Auvik-PowerShellWrapper/)
-- :book: Auvik's REST API documentation on their management portal [here](https://portal.Auvikbackup.com/integrations/api) *[ Requires a login ]*.
+- :book: Auvik's REST API documentation on their management portal [here](https://auvikapi.us1.my.auvik.com/docs).

 :warning: Please note that the following examples are provided **"AS IS"** and only serve as a proof of concept to show possible uses of the [AuvikAPI](https://github.com/Celerium/Auvik-PowerShellWrapper) PowerShell wrapper.